 The IRI aims to provide a range of internationally-recognized business tools, guidelines and standards to accelerate the mainstream implementation of the shared post-2015 goals as outlined in both the OIC-2025 plan of action and the UN Sustainable Development Goals 2030.

 The IRI is an independent, not-for-profit organization.
 It is a global initiative governed by the IRI Reporting Standard Foundation, an EU Public Benefit Organization based in the Netherlands.

 “The IRI leverages the potential of Islamic principles and values as a relevant reference point for employees, when implementing CSR.
 Islamic principles and values are already well-integrated into corporate culture and are highly compatible with the objectives of CSR.
 As such, the IRI makes the task of introducing the new concept of CSR significantly more practical.”

 Heba Faqih, Board Member of the Jeddah Chamber of Commerce & Industry CSR Committee

-Founded in Dubai in 2015, the IRI aims to provide practical guidance for businesses to work towards shared ambitions outlined in the United Nations Sustainable Development Goals, and achieve international standards of best practice by building on their unique cultural strengths.
+Founded in 2015, the IRI aims to provide practical guidance for businesses to work towards shared ambitions outlined in the United Nations Sustainable Development Goals, and achieve international standards of best practice by building on their unique cultural strengths.

 In its first year, the IRI has established a membership base in more than 50 countries, and was commended by leading international organizations including the UN Global Compact Foundation and the Organisation of Islamic Cooperation (OIC).
 The OIC – ‘the collective voice of the Muslim world’ – is the second-largest inter-governmental organization after the United Nations, with membership of 57 states over four continents.